 A go-to meat sauce is an absolute must in my world.
 It's one of those things I keep on hand in the freezer at all times so if I need a comforting / impressive / delicious meal, I pull out a Ragù alla Bolognese in like no time flat!

-This Bolognese is a total keeper.
-Made with both beef and pork and a giant glug of wine, it's pretty much a winner in my book.
-Not to mention it makes a whole lotta sauce!
-Which is perfect because I can stick half of it in the freezer for a rainy day when I am in a crunch either at home or at work!
+Like most things on What's Gaby Cooking - this isn't just any meaty red Bolognese sauce.
+It's quite possibly the best combo ever as it's a marriage of a Ragù Bolognese and a Béchamel sauce which gives it that extra creamy flavor and let's be real here people, what isn't better with a little cream sauce?
+It's made with both ground beef and ground pork plus a giant glug of wine... so it's a winner in my book.
+Not to mention it makes a whole vat of sauce!
+Which is perfect because I can stick half of it in the freezer for a rainy day when I am in a crunch for dinner!

 - 4 tablespoons unsalted butter

 - 4 tablespoons flour

 - 2 ⅔ cups milk

 - kosher salt and freshly ground pepper to taste

 - 3 tablespoons extra virgin olive oil